eslint/rfcs/designs/2021-stricter-rule-test-validation/README.md

 This section contains a sub-section for each new category of assertion.

+Code changes:

-The assertions will be added in the `lib/rule-tester/rule-tester.js` file in the `testInvalidTemplate()` function.
-Tests will be added for each assertion in `tests/lib/rule-tester/rule-tester.js`.
+- Assertions will be added in the `lib/rule-tester/rule-tester.js` file in the `testInvalidTemplate()` function
+- Tests will be added for each assertion in `tests/lib/rule-tester/rule-tester.js`

 ### Invalid test case error objects must contain `suggestions` if the test case produces suggestions